jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/queuedof.md

     ```solidity
     else {
-      // Resolve the funding cycle for the for the latest configured funding cycle.
+      // Resolve the funding cycle for the latest configured funding cycle.
       fundingCycle = _getStructFor(_projectId, latestConfigurationOf[_projectId]);

       // If the latest funding cycle starts in the future, it must start in the distant future
       // since its not in standby.
 In this case base the queued cycles on the base cycle.
       if (fundingCycle.start > block.timestamp)